msanft/homepage/content/blog/hxp-38c3-web-fajny-jagazyn.md

 About 24 hours into the CTF, with the challenge being solved twice, we thought that there will probably be other teams to solve this challenge before the CTF ends.
 As we had an arbitrary read (under the given constraints), allowing us to read the entire procfs, and the challenge server being shared among the teams, we came to realize that we could just monitor the procfs and read the FDs of new processes to just snag a reference to the flag file if another team would solve the challenge.
-After shortly clarifying with the hxp team to verify that this would not be regarded as an attack to the CTF infrastructure (thanks hxp team for allowing us!), we just implemented our approach:
+After shortly clarifying with the hxp team to verify that this would not be regarded as an attack to the CTF infrastructure (thanks hxp team for allowing us!), we just implemented this approach:

 ```py
 import requests, time, threading, os